reyesr/dockenv/README.md

     pause=1500

-Once this issue is fixed in Docker or in the kernel, you may want to set pause=0.
+Once this issue is definitely fixed, you may want to set pause=0.

 ### exposing-containers-must-have-mac-address